bjornmeansbear/sp2017gd2/README.md

   - how to see modules?
   - how to see systems?
   - again, don't quite know what a "wireframe game" is yet, but a place to start pondering...

+7. :Hover

+  - there is so much this could do probably...
+  - totally change what's there, reveal extra content, think about the ways this affects interactions?

+8. Something about grids/layouts

+  - grid systems?
+  - replicate something?

+9. HTML/CSS Poster > not a game as much a small assignment.
+Maybe after we play around with some typography and CSS transforms then this is a good week or two long assignment for outside of class? think of the browser as a poster medium? is that what a lot of websites are basically like now?